CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-In Section 9 we introduce the integral context of moduli spaces of polarized abelian varieties endowed with (specializations of) Hodge cycles.
-See Subsections 9.2 to 9.6 for different properties and how they lead to generalizations of the results of Zink recalled in Subsection 1.3.
-See Example 9.7 for the very first example of general nature that involve compact Shimura varieties of $C_n$ type which are not of PEL type and for which a stronger isogeny property is implied by [FC, Ch.
-VII, Prop.
-4.3] and therefore to which we can already extend [Zi1, Thm.
-4.4] (the extension of [Zi1, Thm.
-4.7] is implicitly achieved by [LR] and [Mi3, Subsections 4.1 to 4.6]).
+First applications to abelian varieties are included in Section 7 (see Subsections 7.3 to 7.5 for partial solutions to Conjecture 1.2.2 (i) and Subproblem 1.2.3).
+Section 8 introduces the integral context of moduli spaces of polarized abelian varieties endowed with (specializations of) Hodge cycles.
+See Subsections 8.2 to 8.4 for different properties and how they lead to generalizations of the results of Zink recalled in Subsection 1.3.

-We would like to thank University of Arizona, Tucson and Max-Planck Institute, Bonn for good conditions with which to write this paper.
-We would also like to thank J. S. Milne for his encouragements to write this paper and for sharing with us the fact that the Milne conjecture used in Section 9 is a key tool in attacking the Main Problem and its Subproblems 1.2.3 and 1.2.4.

 {\boldsectionfont 2.
 Preliminaries}